top of page

 stages ending up at 320 grit or finer.

 At each stage in the process the image is refined and adjusted.
+I prefer the natural colour of the soapstone.
+Many

 DSC_5267.JPG